-I’ll say it: Brownstone Exploration & Discovery Park is probably the most fun place in Connecticut on a hot and sunny summer day.
+I’ll say it: Brownstone Adventure Sports Park is probably the most fun place in Connecticut on a hot and sunny summer day.
 As long as you know how to swim, aren’t afraid of heights, have a modicum of athleticism… and don’t get tired.

 I can swim well, I’m not afraid of heights, and I think I am still reasonably athletic.
 Calvin can swim, isn’t afraid of heights, and is way more athletic than me.
 As for not getting tired?
 I got quite tired at Brownstone.
 Calvin never wanted to leave.
 Oh to be eight years old again.

 I’m struggling to order my thoughts for this page.
 The brownstone quarry is stunning in its size and massive cubic walls.
 The history of Portland brownstone is vast and storied.
 The quarry is a National Historic Landmark and rumor has it that the family behind the water park is opening a small museum here as well.

 I’ll leave the history of the quarrying for another page and just stick to the park here.
 In a word, it’s great.
 It’s also wet.

 And because I was in the water for many hours, I was not able to take many pictures at all.
 I had all of our snacks and belongings in a locker, and to go back to it over and over would have been annoying.
 Not to mention the fact that one must swim to get to many of the attractions here.

 And I loved that – you have to work to get to a lot of the more thrilling things here.
 And we worked.
 Over and over, we worked.

 Calvin is a huge fan of ziplines and Brownstone has five.
 Only one would be considered “short,” and it’s 450-feet long.
 Some drop riders into the water, some into cargo nets.
 A couple start on top of very, very high cliffs.
 Like this one: